Ryan-RH/RustWipeBot/README.md

 - Discord Token needs to be added.

 - Create a notepad document with server ids called serverids.txt.
+If you manually add server IDs to notepad, make sure to add a new line after the last entered ID.

 - Change channel_id to a specific channel.